 They opted to go with a first-look photo session, where they take their wedding photos prior to the actual wedding.
 This allows the time for photography between the ceremony and the reception to be shorter so that the guests are not waiting as long for the reception to begin.

 Their first-look photo session took place at Lido House Hotel in Newport Beach.
 It had some of the sweetest moments of laughter and tears of joy!
-Afterwards, they moved to the stunning outdoor ceremony location at Marina Park Community Center.
-With a background view of the blue marina, and a flower-covered circular arch as the focus, it was the perfect setting for their dream beachy wedding that Grace longed for.
+Afterward, they moved to the stunning outdoor ceremony location at Marina Park Community Center.
+With a background view of the blue marina and a flower-covered circular arch as the focus, it was the perfect setting for their dream beachy wedding that Grace longed for.
 Their bridal party even made a grand entrance by arriving by boat!

 Grace was a stunning bride and had heads turning all day in a modern and elegant lace and intricately beaded gown, along with her gorgeous and perfectly curled hair, as well as flawless make-up.
 Her handsome groom was dressed in a light gray suit, matching his groomsmen.
 Pairing nicely with the light gray suits were the elegant blush bridal party gowns that brought in the touch of pink that Grace envisioned for their wedding day.

 We would really like to thank Grace and Trent for allowing Three16 Photography to be part of your special day.
 We wish you many years of love and happiness.

 Check out their love story.
 We hope you enjoy it, and their photos, as much as we do.